saisandeepvaddi/chrome-extension-scaffold/README.md

   * ```$> cd <ext-name> && npm install --only=dev```
 * Start gulp
   * ```$> gulp```
+* Throw in your own icons with the same names as in src/icons directory
 * Zip the build directory and publish to your extension Webstore Developer Dashboard
 # NOTE
 You should not use resource directory names in tags as src.
 Example: Don't use _css/style.css_ or _js/popup.js_.
 Just use _style.css_ and _popup.js_.